Tuesday, Secretary of Education Arne Duncan spoke at the National Press Club (you can find the text of his full speech here).

 The Secretary discussed many of the major education reforms currently underway, including:

 College and career-ready standards in 45 states and D.C.

 State-designed accountability systems in 33 states serving more than 60 percent of students; more local decision-making around interventions in low-performing schools.

 Nearly 10 million students attending college with Pell grants – up from 6 million; rising college enrollment and completion.

 Greater labor-management collaboration around issues like teacher and principal evaluation, compensation, and career pathways for teachers.

 What I thought was most interesting was Mr. Duncan’s mention of a skills gap, “With more than 3 million unfilled jobs in this country, they understand that we have a skills gap that can only be closed if America does a better job training and preparing people for work.”
 With no more than 75% of our high school students leaving with a diploma, we also have a graduation gap.
 That’s the bad news.
 The good news?
 Both of these issues can be addressed by scaling programs that make learning more engaging while providing students with the skills they need to succeed in college and their careers.
 Sure, this is an obvious answer but you might be asking yourself, “What do these programs look like?”
 Well, I’ll tell you.

-By scaling effective programs like EDWorks and New Tech, we will ensure that more students leave high school with a diploma and the skills and knowledge needed to fill those three million jobs Secretary Duncan referenced.
+By scaling effective programs, we will ensure that more students leave high school with a diploma and the skills and knowledge needed to fill those three million jobs Secretary Duncan referenced.